fo-am/foam-kernow/guide.md

 * It's stated as a research project in the proposal.
 * It is a prototype rather than a finished article.
 * We expect to publish the work in academic journals.
-* It is an open source project, so not soley for company gain.
+* It is an open source project, so not solely for company gain.
 * It is a technological development of a natural sciences project.

 Good candidates for this include Viruscraft and Sonic Kayaks.